Fontbane/pokeruby493/README.md

 -[ShantyTown](https://github.com/huderlem): Tips on how to debug any problems I may find while working with the decompilation projects.

 -[Rubyruby](https://github.com/hiddenruby): Attribution screen which I repurposed into an Anti-Piracy screen.

+-[MrDollSteak](https://www.pokecommunity.com/showthread.php?t=326301) and [DestinedJagold](https://www.pokecommunity.com/member.php?u=48504): Inspiration for some of the moves' animations.